 This does not apply.
 This drug is not for regular use.

-This medicine may also interact with the following medications:
+This medicine may interact with the following medications:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Your condition will be monitored carefully while you are receiving this medicine.
+Your condition will be monitored carefully while you are receiving this drug.

-You may get dizzy.
-Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
-Do not stand or sit up quickly, especially if you are an older patient.
+You may get drowsy or dizzy.
+Do not drive, use machinery, or do anything that needs mental alertness until you know how this drug affects you.
+Do not stand up or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effects of this drug.
-Avoid alcoholic drinks; they can make you more dizzy.
+Avoid alcoholic drinks.

 Side effects that you should report to your doctor or health care professional as soon as possible: